shirleynorwood/ultroneous.org/source/_posts/2017-10-01-join-cooperative.md

 We got introduced to a completely different way of work from the economical to the social aspect.
 Everything was still like a dream coming to life.
 He is the organiser and he organised us incredibly.
 Every time that we met, our minds were clear and our goals clearly set.
 We were introduced to the techniques of one-minute management and our productivity was immense, at least compared to what I was used to.
 I'm pretty sure in the future even this amount of productivity will seem small in comparison.

 I went to Porto with Arne and this is where the story of the Euro bills that I mentioned in the beginning took place.
-Everywhere I go I still try to spread crypto, and this was just another example, used to catch your attention I admit.
+Everywhere I go I still try to spread crypto, and this was just another example.

 {% newthought "Right now" %} our cooperative is growing.
 We are going to get a bus that I will live in and have an office inside, as soon as I can, I go to Austria to get my family together again, and we shall drive back to Portugal and make our home.
 Adagatyia failed in the mean time as a community and today is a family-oriented ecovillage.
 I don't know yet where we will live or with who, but I do know that the cooperative is clearly where I want to give my full energy work wise, in less than a month, all my financial issues disappeared and I actually can contribute to the world using my knowledge of the area of work that I love.
 Also I imagine to live in a community with the people that are part of my cooperative.